Zaida Catalán: Congolese authorities’ response and relevance to the UN mission

-Kidnapping and murder
+Kidnapping, murder and subsequent international investigations

-On 12 March 2017, Catalán and another UN employee, American Michael Sharp, were kidnapped along with Congolese interpreter Betu Tshintela, driver Isaac Kabuayi and two motorbike drivers during a mission near the village Ngombe in the Kasai Province in the Democratic Republic of the Congo.
-Catalán and Sharp were found dead side by side in a shallow grave about 80 cm deep on 27 March 2017.
-A video of the killing of the two surfaced in April 2017.
+On 12 March 2017, Catalán and fellow UN expert Michael Sharp, an American national, were kidnapped during a mission near the village of Ngombe in Kasai Province, the Democratic Republic of the Congo, along with Congolese interpreter Betu Tshintela, driver Isaac Kabuayi and two motorbike drivers.
+On 27 March 2017, Catalán and Sharp were found dead side by side in a shallow grave approximately 80 centimetres (31 in) deep.
+Sharp had been shot in the head, while Catalán had been shot and decapitated.
+In April 2017, a video of the killings surfaced publicly.